 The regional programs supported by Restart NSW include:

 Infrastructure NSW has sole responsibility for making recommendations to the NSW Government for use of the funds.
 Funds can only be spent on projects that are recommended by Infrastructure NSW, and then approved by the Treasurer.
+Successful applicants will need to sign a deed with the NSW Government to manage to funding grant.
+Infrastructure NSW is responsible for the administration of the deed.

 Infrastructure NSW’s independent assessment process ensures that funds are only allocated to projects that have proven strategic and economic merit through cost benefit analyses and objective assessment.